thejapmannz/MicroPythonBLEHID/readme.md

 ### My device doesn't reconnect after power cycling
 Please make sure bonding and LE secure is enabled (default).
-If that doesn't work, please try using NVS storage before calling `start()`:
+If that doesn't work, try using NVS storage before calling `start()`.
+Please make sure to remove the device from the client before connecting.
+If you do not, the device will expect the keys from the old key store and immediately disconnect.

 ```python
 from hid_keystores import NVSKeyStore